sunjianshun/sketch-measure/HOW-TO.md

 ##Make Exportable
-Quickly set slice presets for the layer you'd like to export. also when you set your design resolution as `dp/sp` unit, can be exporting slices as Android assets by ` Spec Export`.
+Quickly set slice presets for the layer you'd like to export. also when you set your design resolution as `dp/sp` unit, can be exporting slices as Android assets by ` Spec Export(Edu)`.

 ![Mark spacings UI](http://utom.design/measure/docs/android-assets.png)